 Upgrading Your WordPress Installation Automatically Using The WordPress Dashboard – Tutorial

-WordPress automatically notifies you inside your dashboard when there is a new update available …
+WordPress automatically notifies you inside your dashboard when a new update is available …

 (WordPress Update Available)

 You can also check which version of WordPress you are currently using and what the latest version of WordPress is from your dashboard …

 (WordPress Update Required)